 Hence the income elasticity is given by:

-The working (calculation) of the income elasticity is similar to price elasticity, however, “own” price elasticity is always negative whereas the income elasticity could either be negative, positive or zero.
+The calculation of the income elasticity is similar to price elasticity.
+However, “own” price elasticity is always negative whereas the income elasticity could either be negative, positive or zero.

 When an increase in income leads to an increase in consumption/quantity demanded, there is positive income elasticity while negative elasticity means that a reduction in income leads to an increase in quantity demanded.
 Examples of goods possessing positive income elasticity are normal goods while negative income elasticity goods are inferior goods.